asozialesnetzwerk/an-website/README.md

 - GCC and G++ for building some of the dependencies
 - Depending on the used version of CPython: Rust
 - For formatting TypeScript and Markdown: dprint
-- For building TypeScript and CSS: Deno
+- For building JavaScript and CSS: Deno
   (`./deno upgrade --output ~/.local/bin/deno`)
 - For linting TypeScript: Node.js and pnpm
-  (`npm i -g pnpm && pnpm setup && source ~/.bashrc && pnpm add -g pnpm && npm r -g pnpm`)
+  (`npm i -g pnpm && SHELL=bash pnpm setup && source ~/.bashrc && pnpm i -g pnpm && npm r -g pnpm`)

 ### How to check